 For the record, here's the breakdown of Bermudagrass PGA Tour victors in the field since 2008:

-Recent winning totals of -17, -17, -14 and -18 highlight that the key to success in Greensboro is two-fold: make plenty of eagles and birdies plus minimise dropped shots.
-Of the past 6 winners, every one of them has averaged 298+ yards from the tee (in essence average or above drivers) and it's worth noting that we're returning to a Bermudagrass golf course after weeks of Bentgrass and Poa Annua grasses.
+Recent winning totals of -21, -17, -17, -14 and -18 highlight that the key to success in Greensboro is two-fold: make plenty of eagles and birdies plus minimise dropped shots.
+Of the past 7 winners, every one of them has averaged 298+ yards from the tee (in essence average or above drivers) and it's worth noting that we're returning to a Champion Bermudagrass golf course - for those not present at Quail Hollow last week, many have played months of Bentgrass and Poa Annua grasses.

-Sedgefield has a habit of producing 1st time PGA Tour winners with Patrick Reed, Webb Simpson, Arjun Atwal and Ryan Moore all recording their first main Tour victories here since 2008.
+Sedgefield has a habit of producing 1st time PGA Tour winners with Si-Woo Kim, Patrick Reed, Webb Simpson, Arjun Atwal and Ryan Moore all recording their first main-Tour victories here since 2008.
 FedEx Cup standings-wise, Webb Simpson was 12th in the standings when he captured his first title here at 20/1 in 2011.
-Since then 102nd, 78th, 105th and 187th suggest that we should look a little deeper than the very obvious candidates this week.
+Since then 102nd, 78th, 105th, 187th and 44th suggest that we should certainly look a little deeper than the very obvious candidates this week.

 My selections are as follows: